-In the present work, following the seminal idea by Goodwin in [13] of studying forced models in economics, obtained superimposing exogenous cycles to cycles endogenously generated by a model, we showed the existence of complex dynamics in both the original version of his celebrated growth cycle model (see [11, 12]), and for a modified formulation of it, encompassing nonlinear expressions of the real wage bargaining function and of the investment function, already considered in the literature.
-In particular, in regard to the real wage bargaining function we dealt with the formulation proposed by Phillips in [27], while for the investment function we used an expression employed in [18].
+In the present work, following the seminal idea by Goodwin, in [1], that studying forced models in economics, obtained superimposing exogenous cycles to cycles endogenously generated by a model, we showed the existence of complex dynamics in both the original version of his celebrated growth cycle model (see [3,4]), and in a modified formulation of it, encompassing nonlinear expressions of the real wage bargaining function and of the investment function, already considered in the literature.
+In particular, in regard to the real wage bargaining function we dealt with the formulation proposed by Phillips in [9], while for the investment function we used an expression employed in [8].
 The need to consider a modified formulation of the Goodwin model was motivated by the observation that its original version does not guarantee that orbits lie in the unit square, as they should, since the state variables are wage share in national income and proportion of labor force employed, which can neither be negative, nor exceed unity.
-We however underline that a nonlinear investment function is grounded also from an economic viewpoint since it encompasses a description of a more flexible savings behavior (cf. [9, 39]) and that Goodwin initially considered the nonlinear version of the Phillips curve in [27], then linearizing it so as to obtain an approximation "in the interest of lucidity and ease of analysis" [11, page 55].
+We, however, underline that a nonlinear investment function is also grounded from an economic viewpoint, since it encompasses a description of more flexible savings behavior (cf. [10,11]).
+Goodwin initially considered the nonlinear version of the Phillips curve in [9], then linearized it so as to obtain an approximation "in the interest of lucidity and ease of analysis" ([3], p.
+55).

-Exploiting in both the original and the modified settings the periodic dependence on time of one of the model parameters and the Hamiltonian structure, characterized by the presence of a global nonisochronous center, we proved the presence of chaos for the Poincaré map associated with the considered systems by means of the Linked Twist Maps (LTMs) method, used e.g. in [24, 30].
+Exploiting, in both the original and the modified settings, the periodic dependence on time of one of the model parameters and the Hamiltonian structure, characterized by the presence of a global nonisochronous center, we proved the presence of chaos for the Poincaré map associated with the considered systems by means of the Linked Twist Maps (LTMs) method, used, for example, in [22,23].
 This led us to work with discrete-time dynamical systems.
-We stress that the obtained results, in their general conclusions, do not depend on the particular expression of the equations involved, as long as we enter e.g. the class of Hamiltonian systems considered in [18], for which it is therein proven that the center is nonisochronous and that orbits lie in the unit square.
-Concerning the needed economic assumptions, we recall that the real wage bargaining function has to be increasing in the proportion of labor force employed, while the investment function has to be decreasing in wage share in national income.
+We stress that the obtained results, in their general conclusions, do not depend on the particular expression of the equations involved, as long as the class of Hamiltonian systems, considered in [8], is entered, for which it is therein proven that the center is nonisochronous and that orbits lie in the unit square.
+Concerning the necessary economic assumptions, we recall that the real wage bargaining function has to increase in proportion to the labor force employed, while the investment function has to decrease in wage share in national income.

-Despite the issue with the orbit position in the original Goodwin model, even for that formulation we have been able to prove the existence of chaotic sets lying in the unit square thanks to the features of the LTMs method.
-Namely, the chaotic sets are located inside the generalized rectangular regions obtained as intersection of the detected pair of linked annuli, that jointly constitute an invariant set under the action of the composite Poincaré map.
+Despite the issue with the orbit position in the original Goodwin model, even for that formulation we were able to prove the existence of chaotic sets lying in the unit square, thanks to the features of the LTMs method.
+Namely, the chaotic sets are located inside the generalized rectangular regions obtained as an intersection of the detected pair of linked annuli, that jointly constitute an invariant set under the action of the composite Poincaré map.
 Indeed each annulus, being made of periodic orbits, is invariant under the action of the Poincaré map describing the corresponding regime.
-Choosing then linked together annuli contained in the unit square solves the problem.
-As our illustrative examples showed, this can be done even when dealing with parameter configurations analogous to those considered in [8, 14].
+Choosing linked together annuli contained in the unit square solves the problem.
+As our illustrative examples showed, this can be done even when dealing with parameter configurations analogous to those considered in [6,7].